Depression is a feeling of intense sadness; it may follow a recent

 natural herbal remedy cures

 Exercise, a proper and healthy diet, relaxation techniques, movement of the body such as dance, and yoga can help fight depression.
 These approaches influence may aspects of brain and body chemistry.
 Some people think that depression can be pinpointed to one chemical imbalance, such as serotonin and hence a medication that raises levels can be curative.
 There are numerous factors in the body and brain, numerous chemicals, hormones, and other substances, including the connection and communication between brain cells and parts of the brain, that influence mood and wellbeing.
 Treating insomnia in natural ways has a significant influence on boosting mood.
+Too much or too little sleep can dampen mood.

 Diet has a significant effect on mood.
 Unhealthy diets promote inflammatory chemicals in the body that can negatively impact brain cell and neurotransmitter function.
 Change to a low inflammation diet that reduces inflammatory prostaglandins and leukotrienes.
 Reduce your intake of trans fats.
 Limit your consumption of diet or regular sodas and sugared drinks.